-- o Maximum Contamination Level Goal (MCLG): This level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - o Maximum Contamination Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+- Level 1 Assessment: A level 1 Assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - O Level 2 Assessment: A level 2 Assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. Coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions. - o Maximum Contamination Level Goal (MCLG): This level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - Maximum Contamination Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment. - o Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of disinfectants in controlling microbial contaminants. - o Maximum Residual Disinfectat Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-Addition a disinfectant may help control microbial contaminants. - o Action Level: The concentration of a contaminant, which, if exceeded, trippers treatment, or other requirements that a water system must follow. - o Treatment Technique (TT): A required process intended to reduce to level of a contaminant in drinking water. - o 90th Percentile: When all test results are listed numerically from high to low, the top 9% are discounted.
-The next number (90th percentile) is used as the triggering number to determine if an MCL has been exceeded. - o Picocuries per liter (Pci/L): a meausre of radioactivity in water - o Nephelometric Turbidity Unit (NTU): NTU is a measure of the clarity of water.
-Turbidity in excess of 6 NTU is just noticeable to the average person.
+Addition a disinfectant may help control microbial contaminants. - O Action Level: The concentration of a contaminant, which, if exceeded, trippers treatment, or other requirements that a water system must follow. - o Treatment Technique (TT): A required process intended to reduce to level of a contaminant in drinking water - o 90th Percentile: When all test results are listed numerically from high to low, the top 9% are discounted.
+The next number (90th percentile) is used as the triggering number to determine if an MCL has been exceeded. - o Picocuries per liter (Pci/L): a meausre of radioactivity in water

-- o Locational Running Annual Aveage (LRAA): The average of sample analytical results for samples taken at a particular monitoring location during four consecutive calendar quarters. - o Running Annual Average (RAA): The average of 4 consecutive quarters (when on quarterly monitoring); values in table represent the highest RAA for the year. - o N/A: Not Applicable - o Parts per million (ppm) or milligrams per liter (mg/L): (one penny in ten thousand dollars). - o Parts per billion (ppb) or Micrograms per liter (ug/L): (one penny in ten million dollars). - o Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
+- o Nephelometric Turbidity Unit (NTU): NTU is a measure of the clarity of water.
+Turbidity in excess of 5 NTU is just noticeable to the average person. - O Locational Running Annual Aveage (LRAA): The average of sample analytical results for samples taken at a particular monitoring location during four consecutive calendar quarters. - O Running Annual Average (RAA): The average of 4 consecutive quarters (when on quarterly monitoring); values in table represent the highest RAA for the year. - o N/A: Not Applicable - Parts per million (ppm) or milligrams per liter (mg/L): (one penny in ten thousand dollars). - o Parts per billion (ppb) or Micrograms per liter (ug/L): (one penny in ten million dollars). - o Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.